 Social media is a popular channel of communication with customers these days.
 Whenever a customer is unsatisfied with the service (whether or not it’s your fault), they prefer social media (Facebook/Twitter/Instagram).
 Customers expect brands to respond to social media almost immediately.
 If you’re not quick enough, you might see them moving on to your competitors instead of waiting for your reply.
 With the help of sentiment analysis, such mentions will appear in your dashboard, and you better start engaging them as soon as they are pop-up.

 Chances are some of your competitors are getting bad press online.
 It’s where you could step in as long as you’re aware of those negative mentions.
-I don’t advise to take advantage of whatever they had neglected aggressively, but I highly recommend chiming in conversations when they don’t even bother to reply to the mentions they are getting.
+We don’t advise to take advantage of whatever they had neglected aggressively, but we highly recommend chiming in conversations when they don’t even bother to reply to the mentions they are getting.

 At this stage, the implications are difficult to understate.
-More and more organisations are turning to sentiment analysis to understand consumer behaviours better.
+More and more organizations are turning to sentiment analysis to understand consumer behaviors better.
 It’s gaining popularity and quickly building a reputation that is going to help propel it forward into the future towards more profound conclusions and insights.

-It’s time to get on board with Esferasoft Solutions and take advantage of these opportunities.
+It’s time to get on board with Esferasoft Artificial Intelligence Solutions and take advantage of these opportunities.